If Mount Rigi, overlooking Lucerne, is Queen of the Mountains, then surely Harder Kulm is Interlaken’s King.

 Pre-purchasing Harder Kulm tickets

-Pre-booking tickets is always a good ideal to avoid disappointment – as well as queuing – and we recommend doing so for a visit to Harder Kulm.
+Pre-booking tickets is always a good idea to avoid disappointment – as well as queuing – and we recommend doing so for a visit to Harder Kulm.

 Harder Kulm parking